-Over the past 15 years, I’ve trained hundreds of dogs in various settings.
+Over the past decade, I’ve trained thousands of dogs in various settings.
 I love all breeds, but German Shepherds hold a special place in my heart.
 Let me tell you why…

 The first time, I was out in a field down the road from my house.
 I had Zoey with me, who was about six months old at the time, and a rescue puppy that I was fostering and training to prepare for adoption.
 Out of nowhere, two rabid dogs came out of the woods and stood at the edge of the field.
 They were foaming at the mouth and barking aggressively.
 Without hesitation, Duke jumped in front of me and the puppies and stood his ground.
 Hackles up, he let out the lowest, deepest, most threatening growl I had ever heard.
 Before that moment, I had never even heard him growl.
 He stood his ground long enough for me to get to the car then he chased the dogs off and ran back to the car.
 To this day, the whole sequence of events seems unreal.